plutomi/plutomi/README.md

 ## Database

 We are using MongoDB on [Atlas](https://www.mongodb.com/atlas/database) where we store everything in one collection ([yes, really](https://youtu.be/eEENrNKxCdw?t=1190)).
-We write very small documents and index a `relatedTo` attribute that is shared across all items.
+We write small documents and index a `relatedTo` attribute that is shared across all items.
 For most queries, we can get an item and all of the items it is related to without using `$lookup`.
 See the example below with an applicant and their notes and files:

 ```typescript
 const applicant = {